-(CLO) Electricity is gradually returning to the Cuban capital Havana, days after a nationwide blackout that began last Friday.
+(CLO) Electricity is gradually returning to the Cuban capital Havana, days after a series of power outages across the country since last Friday.

-Power grid is gradually being restored in Cuba's capital Havana.
+Electricity is gradually being restored in Havana, Cuba.
 Photo: Reuters

-The power outages became more worrisome after Hurricane Oscar made landfall in eastern Cuba late Sunday as a Category 1 storm.
-State television reported damage to roofs and walls, and power poles and trees downed by the storm.
+The power outage became more alarming after Hurricane Oscar made landfall in eastern Cuba late Sunday as a Category 1 storm.
+State television reported damaged roofs and walls, and toppled power poles and trees.

-Energy Secretary O Levy also said Mexico, Colombia, Venezuela and Russia, among other countries, have offered to help Cuba restore its power grid.
+Energy Secretary O Levy also said that Mexico, Colombia, Venezuela, and Russia, among other countries, have offered to help Cuba restore its power grid.

-Cuba relies on imports to fuel its oil-fired power plants.
-Fuel supplies to the island have been significantly reduced this year as Venezuela, Russia and Mexico have been forced to cut exports to Cuba for various reasons.
+Cuba relies on imports to supply its oil-fired power plants.
+Fuel supplies to the island have decreased significantly this year as Venezuela, Russia, and Mexico have been forced to cut exports to Cuba for various reasons.

-Cuba blames the US embargo for chronic difficulties in acquiring fuel and spare parts to operate and maintain its oil-fired plants.
-The US has denied any role in the grid failure.
+Cuba blames the U.S. embargo for the recurring difficulties in purchasing fuel and spare parts needed to operate and maintain its oil-fired power plants.
+The U.S. has denied any role in the grid failure.

 Hoang Anh (according to Reuters, AJ)